pristineio/webrtc-build-scripts/README.md

 ##WebRTC Build Scripts
 ====================
 A set of build scripts useful for building WebRTC libraries for Android and iOS.

+###Android
+The following instructions are for building the native WebRTC libraries for Android.

 ####Getting Started
 You should only need Ubuntu 12.04 on a 64 bit machine to get going.